MelSumner/why-ember/app/components/ember-for-react.md

 </Card>
 ```

 This can somewhat be faked in React's component system, as the components are nothing more than module exports.
 We can tack on the related components as static properties to the main export of a component.
-[Kent C Dodds calls these "Compound Components".](https://kentcdodds.com/blog/compound-components-with-react-hooks)
+[See "Compound Components"](https://kentcdodds.com/blog/compound-components-with-react-hooks)

 ```jsx
 // imports and component definitions omitted